wachichaw/gatsby-starter-netlify-cms/src/pages/index.md

 heading: Great service with a conscience
 subheading: Support sustainable websites with custom designs
 mainpitch:
-  title: Why Wachichaw
+  title: Why Wachichaw Hehehe
   description: >
     Wachichaw is client friendly and easy to contact.
 Site deployment only takes minutes.
-description: >-
-  Wachichaw for me, for you, and for everybody!
+description: 'Wachichaw for me, for you, and for everybody!'
 intro:
   blurbs:
     - image: /img/coffee.png